mtrebi/memory-allocators/README.md

 * Implement a Free list allocator using Red Black Trees to improve performance from O(N) to O(log N)
 * Implement a Buddy allocator
 * Implement a Slab allocator
-* Benchmark allocators without taking into account the init function to show the real complexity of the operations.
-Even that I did it to make sure that everything works, I should include a chart here.
 * Benchmark internal fragmentation
 * Benchmark spatial location (cache misses)